brandonmcconnell/tailwindcss-lerp-colors/README.md

   If this setting is disabled, the function will only interpolate colors explicitly listed in your Tailwind config.

 * `includeLegacy` (`boolean`) will include Tailwind's legacy color names (`lightBlue`, `warmGray`, `trueGray`, `coolGray`, `blueGray`) in the final colors output by `tailwind-lerp-colors`.
 As mentioned above, it's recommended by the Tailwind team to alias those legacy color names directly in your Tailwind config and not rely on Tailwind's `require('tailwindcss/colors')` to add those for you, as that will produce a warning.
-More info on that can be found on the offical Tailwind CSS website [here](https://tailwindcss.com/docs/upgrade-guide#renamed-gray-scales).
+More info on that can be found on the official Tailwind CSS website [here](https://tailwindcss.com/docs/upgrade-guide#renamed-gray-scales).

   ** *`includeBase` must be set to true in order for `includeLegacy` to work*